mattischrome/console-blog/content/posts/unprimed/index.md

 - Twenty Four
 - Amazon
 - Ads
-description: So I got the email telling me they were sticking adverts in to Prime.
-heroImage: ../../assets/images/defaultHero.jpg
 ---
 So I got the email telling me that Amazon are going to stick adverts in to programmes on Prime.